crguezl/crguezl.github.io/_posts/2021-02-04-on-the-interactive-nature-of-computing.md

 is **false**

-So let me pose you in the next sections a few problems in attempt to see if a Turing Machines with ordinary powers can solve open, non-terminating processes involving multiple inputs interleaved with outputs.
+So let me pose you in the next sections a few problems.
+It is my attempt to see if a Turing Machines with ordinary powers can solve open, non-terminating processes involving multiple inputs interleaved with outputs.

 ## Problem: The Asynchronous Sum (ASP)